jonschipp/vagrant/bro-sandbox/README.md

   Removal scripts are cron jobs that are scheduled in /etc/cron.d/sandbox

-* Allocate more or less resources for containers, and control other container settings These changes will take effect for each newly created container.
+* Allocate more or less resources for containers, and control other container settings.
+  These changes will take effect for each newly created container.
   - System and use case dependent

 ```
         $ grep -A 5 "Container config" /usr/local/bin/sandbox_login
         ## Container configuration (applies to each container)
+	VIRTUSER=demo  # Account used when container is entered (Must exist in container!)
         CPU=1          # Number of CPU's allocated to each container
         RAM=256m       # Amount of memory allocated to each container
-        HOSTNAME=bro   # Cosmetic: will end up as demo@bro:~$ in shell
+	HOSTNAME=bro   # Cosmetic: Will end up as $USER@$HOSTNAME:~$ in shell
-        NETWORK=none   # Disable networking (default: none)
+	NETWORK=none   # Disable networking by default: none; Enable networking: bridge
         DNS=127.0.0.1  # Use loopback when networking is disabled to prevent error messages
 ```